Laura Sagra Showcases Perky Cleavage & Tight Abs In Bright Aqua Bikini

 Fitness maven Laura Sagra shared a stunning photo on her social media feed today.
-The blonde bombshell flaunted her fantastic figure in a two-piece swimsuit that left very little to the imagination.
+The blond bombshell flaunted her fantastic figure in a two-piece swimsuit which left very little to the imagination.
 The photo sparked a frenzy among those who follow her on Instagram, and she quickly racked up more than 27,000 likes.

-Laura captivated the camera with the expression on her face.
-She looked right at the lens and widened her brown eyes seductively.
-The corners of her luscious lips turned up as she smiled and flirted with her audience.
+Laura captivated her audience, looking right at the lens and widening her brown eyes seductively.
+The corners of her luscious lips turned up as she smiled in a flirty way.

-The shot was framed to show Laura’s frame at a slight angle.
 She stood with one hand against her thong strap.
 The other was placed on top of her head, drawing attention to her face.

-Laura showed off her curvy figure in an aqua bikini that did nothing but favors for her body.
+Laura showed off her curvy figure in an aqua bikini which did nothing but favors for her body.
 The bright, cheerful color complemented her sun-kissed skin.
 The cool tones of the fabric also balanced her warm coloring and worked well with her golden tresses.

 The halterneck swimsuit tied behind her neck, highlighting her silky décolletage.
-Laura flaunted her perky cleavage in the tiny bikini with classic triangular cups.
-The plunging neckline had a frilly edge, adding a pretty feminine touch to the garment.
+Laura flaunted her perky cleavage in the tiny bikini with classic triangle cups.
+The plunging neckline had a frilly edge, adding a feminine touch to the garment.

-Laura showcased her flat midriff in the swimwear.
-Her minuscule waist also highlighted her hourglass proportions.

-The influencer sported a delicate necklace in the photograph.
-The chain had a cross pendant that drew the eye to her cleavage.
+The influencer sported a delicate necklace.
+The chain had a cross pendant which drew the eye to her cleavage.
 She also wore stud earrings to complete her ensemble.

 Laura styled her hair in an off-center part.
 Her long, shiny locks fell down her back and shoulder in a wavy cascade.
-Some of her tresses also framed her facial features.

 In her caption, the blonde wished her followers a happy Tuesday.
 Her fans loved the offering and showed their appreciation by engaging with her on the post.
 While most of the comments were in Spanish, many just posted emoji to show her how they felt about the update.

-An admirer complimented her and greeted her warmly.
+An admirer greeted her warmly and complimented her.

 "Hi, Tuesday.
 You look amazingly beautiful," they raved.